 Changing the layout of your kitchen is costly.
 It often involves relocating plumbing and electrical work, and that requires additional demo and construction.
-Thus, most homeowners work to preserve their existing layout and simply augment or amend it to increase its functionality.
+Thus, most homeowners go through extensive kitchen remodel merely to improve the functionality of their Northampton County residence.

-If you have an L-Shaped kitchen, you're in luck.
-This is one of the most functional kitchen layouts out there and it works extremely well with the contemporary open floor plan trend.
+But if you have an L-Shaped kitchen, you're in luck.
+This is one of the most functional kitchen layouts out there and it works extremely well with the contemporary open floor plan design.

 We always feel it's best to lead by example, so we'll include photos from real Kitchen Magic remodels to illustrate each of the 5 ideas below.

-The kitchen work triangle has been a staple of kitchen design since the post-war era.
-In the traditional sense, it consists of stove/oven, fridge and sink.
+Work triangles in kitchen design have been around since the post-war period.
+In the traditional sense, it consists of a stove/oven, fridge and sink.
 For most homeowners, this configuration still makes sense - but not for all.
 Think about the way you use your kitchen, and then configure a work triangle that makes sense for your kitchen's daily use.

 For example, the owners of The Black and White Wellington use their stovetop and microwave the most - and only use the ovens for larger and more formal events.
-As a result, they have the fridge (out of view on the right), the rangetop, the microwave (hidden behind an upper-cabinet panel to the right of the range) and extra prep-space (the island) as the 3-points of their work triangle.
+As a result, they have a fridge (out of view on the right), a unique rangetop, a microwave (hidden behind an upper-cabinet panel to the right of the range) and extra prep-space (the island) representing their work triangle.
 The ovens are on the perimeter.

 Here's an example how you can have your refaced cabinets and some custom cabinets to boot.
 If your kitchen has room for it, the addition of a kitchen island is highly recommended.
 In the Darlington's Suede Kitchen, a low-profile island works in their smaller kitchen space, and it exponentially increases surface space for food prep and potluck-style dinner events.

 What's all that wasted space between the cabinets and the ceiling?
 Sometimes, an L-Shaped kitchen means less wall space for cabinetry (especially if you can't add an island).
-In this case, taking the cabinets up to the ceiling maximizes kitchen storage space while eliminating a dust-collection area.
+In this case, extending the cabinets to the ceiling maximizes kitchen storage space while reducing dust collection.

 That's what we did in the Maple Pewter and Pepper Kitchen, where every bit of storage had to count.